Full-height backsplash can be measured in the same project as countertops

 - Click on the ‘Backsplash’ button on the measurement ribbon

-- To create additional Full-Height backsplash folders, simply select the ‘Countertop’ or other corresponding folder and again use the ‘backsplash’ button to create another vertical folder and follow the prompts to define the plane by either clicking or measuring the corresponding left and right points.
+- To create additional Full-Height backsplash folders, select the ‘Countertop’ or other corresponding folder, and then again use the ‘backsplash’ button to create another vertical folder and follow the prompts to define the plane by either clicking or measuring the corresponding left and right points.

 - In order to insert a plug using a pre-loaded cutout shape in an installation symbol, open the ‘Installation symbols’ dialog, select the appropriate symbol, and click the desired point or aim Flexijet and measure a point.

 - You may also measure the electrical box using the ‘Rectangle over 2 points’ command, accessible from the screen of the Flexijet, or measure the centre screw with the ‘point’ function, or measure between the upper and lower screw using the ‘multiple lines’ function, and draw in the exact shape of the plug cutouts at a later opportunity.

 In order to see your project in 3D, click on the Root folder (often called ‘Kitchen’) in Project Explorer.

 To transfer points (e.g., the elevation of the underside of a cabinet, the height position of plugs, etc.) between folders: